networkf/network.github.io/index.md

 <a href="https://www.network.com.de">Network Foundation</a>
 <br>
-A list with useful links for the Network Embassy
+A page dedicated to the network foundation

 <a href="https://www.network.com.de">Network Embassy</a>
 <br>